rohitmaurya-png/SHARP-PROGRAMING-LANGUAGE/README.md

 ## Getting Started

-Thdocumentation below explains how to get you started with using sharp.
+The documentation below explains how to get you started with using sharp.

 #### Downloading

-To download Sharp go to ``releases`` and download the latest release of Sharp.
-Unpack the folder revealing the contents inside.
+To download Sharp go to ``releases`` folder.
 Sharp is currently supporting 64 & 32 bit linux and windows operating systems, below covers how to install sharp on both systems:

 #### Installing on Windows